dfinity/ic/rs/consensus/src/ecdsa/spec.md

 `transcript_id` appears in an object contained in the ECDSA payload of the finalized tip.
-This does not apply when we are doing xnet resharing on the target subnet, as the `source_height` field refers to a a height on the source subnet, not the target subnet.
+This does not apply when we are doing xnet resharing on the target subnet, as the `source_height` field refers to a height on the source subnet, not the target subnet.

 ````rust